 The late 19th century gilt frame mirror originally hung in a another Montgomery home and were acquired by the Ligon family in an estate sale in 1916.
 This makes it older than the mansion itself.

 The three-piece girandole set on the mantel appears in photographs from Governor Persons 1951 inaugural reception at the mansion.
 The marble around the fireplace was part of the 1950 renovation and is from Sylacauga.

 The Drawing Room is used as a family room or den area in the home.
-Original to the house, the 19th century gilt framed pair of pier mirrors rest on low marble-top tables were also purchased in the estate sale in 1916.
-The fireplace equipment, wall sconces, ceiling fixtures and gilt framed over mantel mirror are also original to the house.
-The over mantel mirror matches the mirror in the First Lady’s Parlor.
+The 19th century gilt framed pair of pier mirrors which rest on low marble-top tables were also purchased in the estate sale in 1916.
+The fireplace equipment, wall sconces and ceiling fixtures are also original to the house.
+The over mantel mirror matches the mirror in the Parlor.
 The ebony Steinway grand piano was donated in 1983.

 Governors and their families enjoy the sun porch for as a place to relax as well as entertain.
 Through the windows you can view the secret garden and the Hill House and the Alabama shaped swimming pool.